Cellows/cellows/README.md

 }
 ```

+## Styles

 # Development

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `yarn run build` to build the project.
+The build artifacts will be stored in the `dist/core` directory.
+This command will run the following tasks:
+- build package: ng build
+- gulp tasks: build-css, move-icon-fonts, move-assets
+- set the version nr in dist/core/package.json

 ## Publishing

-After building your library with `ng build`, go to the dist folder `cd dist/core` and run `npm publish --access public`.
+After building your library, go to the dist folder `cd dist/core` and run `npm publish --access public`.

 ## Running unit tests